Pistachio ganache is a smooth, creamy filling with real pistachio flavor, whipped light and perfect for cakes, cupcakes, and layered desserts.

-This whipped pistachio ganache is one of my go-to fillings when I want something a little fancy but super easy.
-It’s made with white chocolate and pistachio paste, and once it’s whipped, it turns into a light, creamy texture that pipes beautifully.
+This whipped pistachio ganache is one of my go-to fillings as a French baker when I want a light, creamy texture made with white chocolate and real pistachio paste.

 - White chocolate – use a good quality white chocolate for best texture and flavor.